 Once the forms are completed online there’s no need to send us anything in the mail (some people ask).

 Note: the submitter of the video only fills out his/her HOME EXCLUSIVE RELEASE, and his/her own PERSONAL RELEASE if necessary.
 Everybody else associated with the video will be emailed their own releases to fill out.

 I’m having trouble filling out the DocuSign release forms online.

 It happens.
 The process is very straight-forward and simple… unless it turns confusing, and then it can be very difficult to know where you’re going wrong.
-We would be happy to clear up any questions and assist if you call our Clearance Department at 310-442-5600 during business hours.

 Shortly after your forms are completed and automatically uploaded to us, you’ll receive a confirmation email.
 Please note: if you haven’t received a confirmation email, the forms haven’t been completed and uploaded to us.